rcbotCheeseh/RCBotSven5/README.md

 Adding a bot:

+In the developer console (https://developer.valvesoftware.com/wiki/Developer_Console) type

 	as_command rcbot.addbot

-Setting a bot quota:

-set a bot quota to add bots automatically.
-Edit "config.ini" in the scripts/BotManager/config folder
+Alternatively you may set a bot quota to add bots automatically.
+To do this, edit "config.ini" in the scripts/BotManager/config folder

 set quota=0 to another number (i.e. to the number of bots).